Appalachian State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 27, 2021

 Georgia Southern Stats and Trends

-- Georgia Southern has five wins against the spread in 11 games this season.
+- Georgia Southern has played 11 games, with five wins against the spread.

-- Georgia Southern has eclipsed the over/under in 50% of its opportunities this season (five times in 10 games with a set point total).
+- Georgia Southern has gone over the point total in 50% of its opportunities this season (five times in 10 games with a set point total).

-- When Georgia Southern puts up more than 20.4 points, it is 3-0 against the spread and 3-1 overall.
+- When Georgia Southern scores more than 20.4 points, it is 3-0 against the spread and 3-1 overall.

 - The Eagles have turned the ball over 16 times, four fewer times than the Mountaineers have forced turnovers (20).